-The HA is the leading agency headed by three executives: a President and two Vice Presidents, all of whom are elected by students through an annual election.
+The HA is the leading agency headed by three core leaders: a President and two Vice Presidents, all of whom are elected by students through an annual election.
 Any current College members in residence can be nominated for these important leadership positions.

-The HA also comprises one Officer, and five Working Groups (WGs), i.e. Arts and Culture, Society and Community Service, Sport and Health, Communication, and Social Activity (respectively headed by nominated chairs), as well as various student clubs aiming to cater for students’ diverse interests.
+The HA is also comprised of seven Working Groups (WGs), i.e. Arts and Culture, Society and Community Service, Sports and Health, Communication, Social Activity, External Affairs, and Internal Affairs (respectively headed by nominated chairs).
 In addition to its Chair(s), each WG involves other College members.
 Students can volunteer or be invited to be permanent members of a Working Group.
-Alternatively the WG may enlist on request students to help organise specific events.
-The number of students involved is determined by the scope and type of activity organised by the WG.
+Various college teams and interest groups aiming to cater for students’ diverse interests are meanwhile managed by the HA.

-The HA is responsible for coordinating events and activities for the whole College and their specialized areas, and represents SHEAC students’ voice.
-Advice may be sought from the College Master, Associate Master/Chief of Students, Fellows, Resident Fellows and administrative staff where appropriate to help the HA and WGs plan and organise events and activities.
+The HA is responsible for coordinating events and activities for the whole College and their specialised areas, and represents SHEAC students’ voice.
+Advice may be sought from the College Master, Associate Master, Fellows, Resident Fellows and administrative staff where appropriate to help the HA and WGs plan and organise events and activities.